joerdav/xc/doc/content/task-syntax/inputs.md

 ## Variadic Syntax

-As xc tasks are executed as shell scripts you can also use positional syntax of arguments.
+As xc tasks are executed as shell scripts you can also use variadic syntax of arguments.

 (xc will not return an error if a script uses variadic syntax and no inputs are provided)